lukaszcz/ramsey/README.md

-This Coq development contains a proof of the finite Ramsey theorem, which states that for all natural numbers `s`, `t` there exists `n` such that any finite graph of size at least `n` contains a clique of size `s` or a completely disconnect subgraph of size `t`.
+This Coq development contains a proof of the finite Ramsey's theorem, which states that for all natural numbers `s`, `t` there exists `n` such that any finite graph of size at least `n` contains a clique of size `s` or a completely disconnect subgraph of size `t`.

 Requires CoqHammer >= 1.3.